Skip to main content

 Althea’s Business Model

 Althea makes money in a variety of ways that are more aligned with helping grow the industry.
 When our users see more business, then so do we.
 We think that is fair and aligns us best with our customers.
 This is something unique to Althea in this space.
-Here are a few of the ways Althea makes money:

 1. Psychedelic Care Navigation – In addition to providing software to licensed practitioners, we are interested in helping break down barriers that trip up psychedelic seekers from reaching services (and there are a lot of them).
 It’s costly, takes time, it’s hard to find services, it’s not easy to compare services, and there are all sorts of questions that people have before they want to make this sizable expenditure.
 Our team works with psychedelic seekers to help with all of this.
 We want to support people entering this space, make them feel comfortable, answer questions, and help them figure out how they want to proceed.
 If you head to our website you’ll get a sense for how this works.